newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 Concepts are narrowed down - you won’t want to test more than three or four..
 If you’re not able to test your creative concepts, you’ll need to select one to move forward with .

 Before moving the concepts into validation, you should consider if you want to test the concepts as presented with visuals + copy or if they should be further developed into :30 scripts.
-If your campaign is taking a “video-first” approach, where video will be the lead creative asset and used across multiple channels and formats (such as TV, streaming, paid social, on websites/microsites, and in emails), you will get the best learning with a script.
+If your campaign is taking a "video-first" approach, where video will be the lead creative asset and used across multiple channels and formats (such as TV, streaming, paid social, on websites/microsites, and in emails), you will get the best learning with a script.

 ## How long it takes